 As you receive replies, record them in a spreadsheet.
 Have a master list with:

 - Table Number – This column will be blank until you begin making your seating assignments.

 - Plated Dinner – Note in this column if the guest selected beef or chicken or vegetarian (or whatever your choices are).
-If you are having a buffet or family style, you might use this column to note any children’s meals.
+If you have a buffet or family-style, you might use this column to note any children’s meals.

-- Other – use this column for other important information, about your guest, like high chair or wheel chair or peanut allergy, etc.
+- Other – use this column for additional important information about your guest, like a high chair or wheelchair or peanut allergy, etc.